AngJianming/frontend-design-templates/README.md

 <br><br>
 Do keep in mind there will be no functionalities as this repo will only be based of Frontend Designs, Animation & Effects.

+## How To Use?
+By changing the different brances scroll down features at the top left side of the repository.

 ## Table of Contents
 1. [Buttons](#buttons)
 2. [Taskbars](#taskbars)